TsimurMikula/rsschool-cv/cv.md

 ---
 ### Languages:
-* English: Level - A1
+* English: level - A1